troelsy/Q3-BSP/README.md

 ======
 What is this?
 -----
 This is a module for Python used to load Quake 3 Arena BSP files into readable data.
+This module does not yet support: visdata, lightvols, nodes, leafs, leaf faces, brushes

 TL;DR - Too Long; Didn't Read
 ------
 Download **LoadBSP.py** and **surfaceflags.py**
 All colors are in RGBA and use the get() method to retrive data from the BSP file.
+You can choose to use either gameobjects (GAME_OBJ), numpy (NUMPY) or python lists (LIST) for vector using the "vector" keyword parameter.
+The same goes for graphics module ("gfx" parameter).
+For graphics, you can choose from: PyGame (PYGAME), PIL (PIL) or 3D python lists (NO_GFX).
+Default settings is: vector = LIST, gfx = PYGAME.

 Example of use:
 ```
 import LoadBSP
-bsp = LoadBSP.BSP('maps/q3tourney6.bsp')
+bsp = LoadBSP.BSP('maps/q3tourney6.bsp', vector = LoadBSP.GAME_OBJ, gfx = LoadBSP.PYGAME)

 for texture in bsp.get("textures"):
     print texture[0]